favonia/cloudflare-ddns/docs/designs/features/managed-waf-item-ownership.markdown

 - If one process ever needs multiple ownership scopes for the same WAF list, the cache design must change so filter identity becomes part of the caching model.
 - Future configuration and UI work should continue to keep ownership selection separate from the parameters written to WAF list items.
+- If future work changes WAF-side target validity rules or adds new WAF-specific target restrictions, this note should define the resulting WAF admissibility constraints.
 - If future work changes the broader ownership model, this note should continue to own only the WAF attribute-based ownership layer instead of coupling itself to unrelated ownership rules.